What’s in Your Instrument Case? Every Musician Should Have These Essential Things In Their Instrument Case

 What’s in your instrument case?
 Hey all, in this article, you will hear about the essential things to include in your guitar, mandolin, banjo, ukulele, violin, or fiddle instrument case.
 Every musician should have these things in their instrument case.

 A case helps to keep your instrument safe when you are not using it.
-If you don’t have a case you may consider getting one.
+If you don't have a case, you may consider getting one.

 #1 SPARE PICKS

-Throw a couple extra picks in your case.
+Throw a couple of extra picks in your case.
 Picks are an easy thing to lose.
 Trust us, we have lost plenty.
 It can turn into a bad day when you lose your Blue Chip picks.
 I have lost two of these bad boys.
-At $45 a pop per pick that is a big ouch, but it is good to have some spare picks.
+At $45 a pop per pick, that is a big ouch, but it is good to have some spare picks.
 There is certainly no need to spend $45 on a pick, but it is a great idea to try out different picks to see which one is easiest to play with and which ones make your instrument sound great.

 Honestly, you can just bring your instrument into a music shop and try out different picks.
 This is a very fun experience and each pick will sound totally different on your instrument.